joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 to increase its effectiveness once you have one in place.
 A lot of it may seem obvious, but believe me, it's pretty rare to see everything in here working in harmony in practice.
 But when it is, wow, what a difference it can make.

+*A quick note on OSS software.
+I wrote this essay from the perspective of commercial software development.
+As such, you'll see the word "management" a lot.
+Many of the same principles work in OSS too.
+So, if you like, anytime you see "management," mentally transform it into "management or the project's committers."*

 # It Starts, and Ends, with Culture

 The key components of a healthy performance culture are: